 Trend Identification To Drive The Pricing & Promotion Plan

-Identifying customer trends is very crucial for retailers.
-It requires analysis of a huge set of data, having a robust retail data analytics platform boosts the efficiency in planning and rolling out these promotional activities.
+Identifying customers’ and competitors’ trends is very crucial for retailers.
+It requires analysis of a huge set of data and having a robust retail data analytics platform boosts the efficiency in planning and rolling out these promotional activities.

 All this has been made possible as the consumers are leaving information through multiple touchpoints before the actual transaction happens.
-These different touchpoints enable marketers to develop a more detailed customers persona and interpret customers to want.
+These different touchpoints enable marketers to develop a more detailed customer persona and interpret what customers want.
 Customer Analytics allows retailers & e-commerce players to push out relevant offers to each customer at every stage of their buyer’s journey.

 Price Elasticity Analysis can help retailers develop an understanding of the impact on an item’s sales for per unit change in prices (price elasticity).
 The low-price elasticity products provide a bundling opportunity with slow-selling high cost (impulse) purchases.
 These systems ensure that an insight-driven methodology gets adopted while making pricing decisions across the products and the store outlets/websites.

 With ‘User behaviour analysis’ an e-commerce player can adopt a targeted approach based on user behaviour (number of checkouts as compared to cart abandonment) and preferences (conversion through a well-directed discount on the items in carts).